Confessions of an Addict: On Third Wave Coffee

 Coffee isn’t just crushed up beans mixed with hot water, and it certainly isn’t an esoteric snob-mob.
 Thousands of farmers make their living off our enjoyment of the beverage and we should exalt that commitment.
 Every morning our coffee connects us across the globe from Tanzania, Ethiopia, Guatemala, to Colombia.

-Article By: Jacob Weber
+By Jacob Weber

 Photos Courtesy of Stephanie “Jonesy” Jones.